jonescompneurolab/hnn-core/doc/contributing.md

     `MPISimulation` processes' `stdin` is used.
 The ready-to-use {class}`~hnn_core.Network` object is base64 encoded and pickled before being written to the child processes' `stdin` by way of a Queue in a non-blocking way.
 See how it is [used in MNE-Python][].
-The data is marked by start and end signals that are used to extract the pickled net object.
-After being unpickled, the parallel simulation begins.
-2. Output from the simulation (either to `stdout` or `stderr`) is communicated back to `MPIBackend`, where it will be printed to the console.
-Typical output at this point would be simulation progress messages as well as any MPI warnings/errors during the simulation.
-3. Once the simulation has completed, the rank 0 of the child process sends back the simulation data by base64 encoding and pickling the data object.
-It also adds markings for the start and end of the encoded data, including the expected length of data (in bytes) in the end of data marking.
-Finally rank 0 writes the whole string with markings and encoded data to `stderr`.
+2. Send the network: on the first iteration, it serializes and writes the network object to the child's stdin via `_write_net()`.
+The child's rank 0 reads it, deserializes it, and broadcasts it to all MPI ranks.
+3. Wait for results: after sending, polls the child's `stdout` for NEURON progress output and `stderr` for the `"@data_file:PATH:SIZE@"` signal.
+    The child rank 0 writes simulation results to a temp file and sends only the file path + byte count over stderr to avoid pipe buffer deadlocks with large payloads.
-4.  `MPIBackend` will look for these markings to know that data is being sent (and will not print this).
-It will verify the length of data it receives, printing a `UserWarning` if the data length received doesn't match the length part of the marking.
+4.  `MPIBackend` will verify the existance and access to the temp the file, length of data it receives, printing a `UserWarning` if the data length received doesn't match the length part of the marking.
-5. To signal that the child process should terminate, `MPIBackend` sends a signal to the child proccesses' `stdin`.
-After sending the simulation data, rank 0 waits for this completion signal before continuing and letting all ranks of the MPI process exit successfully.
+6. Acknowledge and exit: once the file signal is received, sends `"@data_received@"` to the child's stdin so the child can exit cleanly, then waits for the subprocess to terminate.
-6. At this point, `MPIBackend.simulate()` decodes and unpickles the data, populates the network's CellResponse object, and returns the simulation dipoles to the caller.
+7. At this point, `MPIBackend.simulate()` loads the simulation data from the temp file into a network's CellResponse object, and returns the simulation dipoles to the caller.

 It is important that `flush()` is used whenever data is written to stdin or stderr to